 Fixing my resume and as I’m searching for tips, I stumble upon Koretzky’s blog once again (last year I found it when I was also looking for tips).

-Every spring semester for nearly a decade, I’ve collected resumes from the staff at the student newspaper I advise – and I’ve taken them to local, state, and national media pros for a blistering critique.
+Every spring semester for more than a decade, I’ve collected resumes from the staff at the student newspaper I advise – and I’ve taken them to local, state, and national media pros for a blistering critique.
 Every year, only a handful don’t suck.

 Of course, the top reason for a crappy college resume is simply a lack of journalism experience.
 Too many j-school grads think they can land a media job with a diploma in one hand and some class assignments in the other…